FAQ

 No. During your lifetime, you will need only to file your normal tax return.

-Can any attorney create a Loving Trust?
+Can any attorney create a Living Trust?

-No. A Loving Trust can help anyone who wants to protect his or her family from unnecessary probate fees, attorney’s fees and federal estate taxes.
+No. A Living Trust can help anyone who wants to protect his or her family from unnecessary probate fees, attorney’s fees and federal estate taxes.
 In fact, probate costs ravage smaller estates more than larger ones.